 VII.
 To determine the distribution of PET-positive lesions among anatomic sites (prostate fossa, intrapelvic soft tissue/lymph node, extrapelvic soft tissue/lymph node, and bone metastases) in patients with post-radical prostatectomy (RP) biochemical recurrence (BCR), correlated with PSA (level, doubling time, velocity) and other relevant clinical parameters.

 VIII.
-To determine the value of repeat PET at 12 months (PET2) to assess response to therapy (enhanced systemic therapy +/- focal RT and/or androgen deprivation therapy [ADT]) compared to standard response assessments (PSA and CIM).
+To determine the value of repeat PET at time of second PSA recurrence, or 12 months after completion of enhanced systemic therapy, whichever comes first (PET2) to assess response to therapy (enhanced systemic therapy +/- focal RT and/or androgen deprivation therapy [ADT]) compared to standard response assessments (PSA and CIM).

 STEP 0: Patients receive fluciclovine F18 intravenously (IV) and undergo SOC PET/CT scan at baseline.
 NOTE: Patients randomized to Arms C or D below undergo a repeat fluciclovine F18 PET/CT at time of second PSA recurrence or 12 months after completion of enhanced systemic therapy.

 STEP 1: Patients are randomized to 1 of 4 arms based on results of fluciclovine F18 PET/CT in Step 0.